Friends

 3. Do we help to protect – or at least not harm – the visited wildlife?

-Certain adventure activities do, by the nature of their setup, seek to benefit the wildlife of an area.
-Gorilla trekking, for instance, is an expensive exercise, as the parks need funds for their conservation efforts.
-These efforts include boundary maintenance, anti-poaching patrols, research, and veterinary services.
-When you pay your $700 for a gorilla trekking permit in Uganda (or $1,500 for a permit in Rwanda), you know that a chunk of that money is going towards protecting mountain gorillas and preserving their forest habitat.
-And because both the Ugandans and Rwandans strictly limit and control the human interactions experienced by the gorillas, you can be confident that your visiting them is not hurting them.
+When you pay your US$700 for a gorilla trekking permit in Uganda, or US$1,500 for a permit in Rwanda, you know that a chunk of that money is going towards protecting mountain gorillas and preserving their forest habitat.
+And because both the Ugandans and Rwandans strictly limit and control human interactions with the gorillas, you can be confident that your visit isn't harming the gorillas.

 Infant gorilla